ayshasiddikaorin/Green-Earth/redme.md

 ## 3) What are arrow functions in ES6?

-- Shorter syntax for functions.
-- this comes from parent scope.
-- Cannot be used as constructors.
+Arrow functions in ES6 provide a shorter and more concise syntax for writing functions without using the `function` keyword.
+They also inherit the `this` value from their surrounding context, which avoids common issues with the traditional `function` keyword.
+Arrow functions are ideal for callbacks and concise function expressions, but they cannot be used as constructors or with the `arguments` object.

 ## 4) How does destructuring assignment work in ES6?